AriFordsham/GHCWiki/Functional-dependencies.md

 instance C2 Bool Bool
 ```
 Now suppose we are solving `[W] CX alpha Int beta, [W] C2 beta alpha`.
 With our new rule, both instances unify, so no fundeps are used.

-### Super-liberal instance consistence (SLICC)
+We are stuck.

+But in GHC today we take fundeps from both instances, giving `beta ~ Bool`.
+Then we can get fundeps from `[W] C2 Bool alpha`, giving `alpha ~ Bool`.
+Now we can solve the `CX` constraint.

+But this is an extremely delicate setup.

+### Can we do *any* instance consistency checks at all?

-Can we do *any* consistency checking on instances?
-These ones look pretty suspicious.
+We want to weaken instance consistency, but can we do *any* consistency checking on instances?
+For example, these ones look pretty suspicious.
 ```
 class C2 a b | a -> b
 instance C2 Int Bool